skrilla0/levoit-local-control/README.md

 If you have a Levoit 200s ([https://levoit.com/products/core-200s-smart-air-purifier](https://levoit.com/products/core-200s-smart-air-purifier)) there is a way to control it without any hardware modifications.

 ## Configure Home Assistant to work with Levoit
 The Levoit makes use of a MQTT (`mqtt/[LEVOITID]/v2/`).
 All you need to do is setup a MQTT on port 1883 and add TLS support (self-signed is fine).
+[This is important otherwise  Levoit wont connect]

 Setup a rewrite rule for the DNS values:
 * vdmpmqtt.vesync.com pointing to your [YOUR_MQTT_SERVER]